Dynamics-Aligned Shared Hypernetworks for Contextual RL under Discontinuous Shifts: Context Encoding and Utilization

 As described in Section~\ref{sec:dma}, the context representation $z_t$ is first inferred from {past transitions in} $\tau_t^c$ via dynamic model-aligned representation learning.
 A hypernetwork $h_\eta$ is then conditioned on $z_t$ to produce weights $\omega$ for the adapters in the dynamic model $f_{\theta,\omega}$, whose parameters are therefore split into generated weights $\omega$ and remaining base weights $\theta$.
 The parameters $\phi$, $\theta$, and $\eta$ for the context encoder, dynamics model, and hypernetwork are updated jointly using the reconstruction loss:

 Finally, without further modification, the generated adapter weights $\omega=h_\eta(z_t)$ are reused by the policy and Q-function (with base parameters $\xi$ and $\zeta$ and adapter weights $\omega$) via the adapter pathway $z_t \to \omega \to \{\pi_{\xi,\omega},\, Q_{\zeta,\omega}\}$ (Figure~\ref{fig:architectureB}).
 During RL updates, we detach $\omega$ in the actor and critic losses to prevent reward gradients from modifying the shared hypernetwork and the adapter mapping $z_t \mapsto \omega$; consequently, these gradients also do not reshape the context embedding $z_t$ through the adapter pathway.
 Thus, this mapping (and the induced context representation it relies on) is trained exclusively through the reconstruction loss~\eqref{eq:hnopt}, embedding dynamics-aligned features into $\omega$.
 This constraint acts as a structural prior, requiring the actor and critic to process context through adapters shaped by the dynamics.
-For detailed pseudocode, see Algorithms~\ref{alg:dma} and~\ref{alg:dmash}.
+This dynamics-grounded factorization separates mode identification from mode-conditioned control, unlike recurrent or Transformer agents that entangle both in an RL-trained hidden state (Appendices~\ref{app:gradcon} and~\ref{sec:TxrecurDMASH}).
+For detailed pseudocode, see Algorithms~\ref{alg:dma} and~\ref{alg:dmash} in Appendix~\ref{sec:algorithms}.